 Horn Lake is a medium-sized city located in the state of Mississippi.
 With a population of 26,915 people and seven constituent neighborhoods, Horn Lake is the tenth largest community in Mississippi.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Horn Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Horn Lake is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Horn Lake who work in office and administrative support (16.19%), sales jobs (10.08%), and personal care services (6.21%).

-The percentage of people in Horn Lake with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.91% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Horn Lake is quite a bit lower than the national average among all cities of 21.84%: just 11.91% of people here over 25 have a bachelor's degree or an advanced degree.